 Can I qualify for life insurance if I have been diagnosed with Grave’s Disease?

-Yes, individuals who have been diagnosed with Grave’s Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a no exam life insurance policy at a Preferred rate!
+Yes, individuals who have been diagnosed with Grave’s Disease can and often will qualify for a traditional term or whole life insurance policy.
+In fact, they may even be eligible for a no-exam life insurance policy at a Preferred rate!

-That there are some pretty serious complications that can arise when an individual isn’t able to properly manage his or her Grave’s Disease which is why prior to being approved for a traditional life insurance policy one should expect to be asked a series of questions about their Grave’s Disease so that a life insurance underwriter can get a better idea about how “serious” your condition is and what kind risk you would pose to them as an “insured”.
+The problem is there are some pretty severe complications that can arise when an individual isn’t able to properly manage their Grave’s Disease, which is why, before being approved for a traditional life insurance policy, one should expect to be asked a series of questions about their Grave’s Disease so that a life insurance underwriter can get a better idea about how “serious” your condition is and what kind of risk you would pose to them as an “insured. “

 Why do life insurance companies care if I’ve been diagnosed with Grave’s Disease?

 For this reason…

-We wanted to take a moment and describe what Grave’s disease is.
-As well as review some of the more serious symptoms/complications that could occur so that as we continue our discussion, we’ll have a better idea of exactly what a life insurance underwriter will make his or her decision about your application.
+We wanted to take a moment to describe Grave’s Disease and review some of the more severe symptoms/complications that could occur so that as we continue our discussion, we’ll have a better idea of exactly what a life insurance underwriter will decide about your application.